top of page

 • Real estate interests

-Many third parties require notarization regardless of Florida law, including:
+Many organizations require notarization regardless of Florida law, including:

 • Government agencies